-The Nurse Innovator Award (NIA) was conceived by the RNFOO Honorary Life Members to design and build a mechanism whereby 100+ Nurses Who Care, will enable, encourage, support and celebrate nursing innovation.
+The Nurse Innovator Award (NIA) was conceived by the RNFOO Honorary Life Members to design and build a mechanism to enable, encourage, support and celebrate nursing innovation.
+The initial fundraising campaign recruited 112 Founding Donors, each of whom have pledged $2,500 over five years.
 Nurses with new and original ideas and methods can find financial support and mentorship to create the changes they imagine.
 For the purposes of this award, an innovative approach is an idea that has not been tried before and one that will enhance practice, education and/or the patient experience.

 Nurse Innovators applying for this award will be using creative thinking and idea development, and be willing and prepared to embark on an initiative that will advance practice, education and/or the patient experience.
 Nurse Innovators, turning their ideas into action, will play a key role in driving the nursing profession and health care forward, now and into the future.

 In the first year RNFOO provided two awards worth $30,000 in November 2019.
 For 2020 up to $50,000 will be available.
 Applications will be accepted from April 1 through May 31, 2020.

 Applicants for a Nurse Innovator Award must be an RN, RPN, or NP currently registered in good standing with the College of Nurses of Ontario (CNO) and living or working in Ontario.
 The applicant can be employed by an organization or working in independent practice.
 In the event of a team application, the lead professional(s) must be an RN, RPN or NP.

 There is a $25 non-refundable application fee.

 The Application Process

 Applications will be accepted beginning April 1, 2020.
 For those looking to apply, information about the process is provided here and through webinars offered on April 4 and April 21, both at 4:00 pm.

 Click here to register for the webinar on April 4.